13 Very Fun Relay Games

 Players: Small to large groups

-Separate into teams of 4-8 players and each team will have one container of balls and one blindfold.
-Each container will have to same amount of balls about 3-5 depending on the size of the teams.
+Separate into teams of 4-8 players, and each team will have one container of balls and one blindfold.
+Each container will have the same amount of balls, about 3-5, depending on the size of the teams.
 The container of balls will be placed about six feet in front of the teams.
-The first player will put on the blindfold and then the balls will be dumped out.
-Each player will try to retrieve 3 balls and place them back into their own container by following instructions given by the rest of the team.
-Once they have done this they can remove their blindfold and return to the next person in line.
-That person will put on the blindfold and the balls will be dumped.
-They will also retrieve 3 balls for their container.
+The first player will put on the blindfold, and then the balls will be dumped out.
+Each player will try to retrieve three balls and place them back into their own container by following instructions given by the rest of the team.
+Once they have done this, they can remove their blindfold and return to the next person in line.
+That person will put on the blindfold, and the balls will be dumped.
+They will also retrieve three balls for their container.
 The balls can be any balls that they find but they have to go into their own container.
-If they put a ball into the wrong container it will count for the other team.
+If they put a ball into the wrong container, it will count for the other team.
 Caution the players not to run because they can bump into the other players that are blindfolded.
 It’s best if only one person from the team tells the blindfolded player where to go.
 It will take teamwork trying to keep quiet so that the player can listen for direction.
 The first team done with the rotation is the winner.

 Created by R. Scheel, Fun-Attic, Inc.